benniu04/CryptoDigest/README.md

 ## Features 💥

-Automated News Scraping: Daily scraping of the latest cryptocurrency news from Yahoo Finance and related sources
+Automated News Scraping: Daily scraping of the latest cryptocurrency news from Yahoo Finance.

-NLP Summarization: Use the T5 transformer and SimplyT5 models to condense articles into digestible summaries.
+NLP Summarization: Use the T5 transformer and SimplyT5 models to condense articles into summaries.

 Database Storage: News summaries, titles, and URLs are stored in a MongoDB database, allowing for data analysis and retrieval.